 Clipper City schooner

 The classic Big Bus Tours in New York has been around for forever, and is still a big hit.
 Its Hop on Hop off bus tour takes you around the city depending on your ticket type.
-Take the deluxe ticket: It’s valid for 2 days, and includes both a night tour and Brooklyn tour.
+The deluxe ticket is valid for 2 days and includes both a night tour and Brooklyn tour.

 There’s also the option to see both New York and Washington DC by bus too.
 This ticket includes all the sights of New York, along with the capital’s landmarks.